ItzNuKEy/CSACasterKitOfficialReleases/README.md

 See LICENSE.md for usage terms.

-For support, contact CSA staff or open an Ticket or DM @NuKEy on Disord.
+For support, contact CSA staff or open an Ticket or DM @NuKEy on Discord.